 The Accessible Information Standard is a law to make sure that people who have a disability, impairment or sensory loss are given information they can easily read or understand.

 For more information please see this information leaflet:

 OR watch the video from 'STRAIGHT TALKERS' below

-Both Sunny Meed Surgery and Goldsworth Park Health Centre are accessible by patients who are disabled.
+Sunny Meed Surgery and Goldsworth Park Health Centre and Greenfield surgeries are all accessible by patients who are disabled.